 Fun: Joshua Tree National Park has 8 campgrounds with about 500 developed camp sites inside the park so you can wake and walk to your hiking adventure.
 These require reservations during the busy season (Oct- May) and are either $15 or $20 per site per night depending on if they supply potable water on site.
 Many contain attractions themselves, Jumbo Rocks Campground is a good example of this.

 Free: The National Park Service recommends two “overflow” camping areas that are on BLM (Bureau of Land Management) land that anyone can use for free at any time.
 They are both a little tricky to find in the dark so I’d recommend scoping it out before the sunset.
 We stayed at the North Joshua Tree BLM which is located on a dry lake bed.
 It got WAY colder than the town or park due to the lack of vegetation and natural cover.
 We camped there on January 12, 2016 and our water bottles froze solid and the interior of our tent as well as everything that was left outside got a thick layer of frost on it.
-I’d recommend camping inside your vehicle and/or be prepared to be very cold, make sure you have a zero degree sleeping bag.
+I’d recommend camping inside your vehicle and/or be prepared to be very cold, make sure you have a zero degree sleeping bag or at the very least, an Emergency Foil Blanket.
 For Google maps or your GPS, these pages list the coordinates of these campsites: North BLM and South BLM.
 FYI the park pass costs $20 per vehicle and lasts for 7 days.

 What to do at the park

 Hiking: several small loops often with interpretive signs (e.g. Hidden Valley Trail), a couple longer trails (e.g. the Boyscout Trail), and a cross-park trail that is several miles long and could easily be a backpacking adventure called California Riding and Hiking Trail.